ryan-jones/greyfinch/EXPLANATIONS.md

 - When useful, I used the .ts and .tsx file format.
 However, because of the .view, .view.js file structure, dealing with the proper syntax for importing files meant that converting every .js into .ts would involve a lot of time correcting every import file path and creating a custom tsconfig to handle the file extensions. : \

+* I didn't realize that you changed the media query mods in View Tools by first changing the screen size view until near the very end of my project.
+I didn't put time into correcting the responsiveness because it was mentioned that I may be working with a designer as part of the review.

 ### So how come you used ...

 **Redux:** Admittedly, using redux is excessive and unnecessary for completing the minimum requirements of the project.
 The majority of stateful logic is contained within a single component, and none of the components share logic between themselves.
 Therefore, the primary motivating factor for using redux was _scalability_.
 Assuming that a code review would also ential adding or modifying features, such as moving or adding a component, relying on an alternative method of sharing logic, such as contexts or custom hooks may result in unintended consequences.
 Using redux, we can rearrange the entire structure of the app without worrying about how we share state.